Donawalt/donael-portfolio-v6-2019/src/pages/Tribu festival/index.md

 date: "2017-11-30T22:12:03.284Z"
 featuredImage: "./featured-image.jpg"
 type: Graphic Design
+description: "Design of a fictional poster to promote an event"
 ---
 >Project : Tribu Festival <br>
 >Subject : Design of a fictional poster to promote an event <br>